 Full details are available on the Provisional Camping page.

-SUMMER CAMP 2014: You will have an opportunity to sign up for summer camp 2014 while at camp.
+SUMMER CAMP 2015: You will have an opportunity to sign up for summer camp 2015 while at camp.
 A $100 (non-refundable) deposit will be required to reserve a spot for next summer.
-Visa and MasterCard accepted. $25.00 will be applied to your 2014 Camp Balance and $75.00 will be kept for processing.
+Visa, Discover, MasterCard, checks, money orders and cash accepted. $25.00 will be applied to your 2015 Camp Balance and $75.00 will be kept for processing.

 SUNDAY PICNIC AND SATURDAY QUICK BREAKFAST: Guests coming Sunday to help with dropping of your unit and gear are welcome to buy tickets to the Sunday Unit Picnic at unit check-in.
 These tickets cost $7.25 for adults and $5.75 for children under 11.
 Guests coming Saturday to help with your unit’s departure may purchase tickets to the Saturday Quick Breakfast for $3.00 at unit check-in.
 Picnic and Breakfast Prices 2014